nsmsn/dotcom/src/posts/2025-understanding-comics.md

   - "Media"
 ---

 In my youth, I lived and breathed cartoons, comics, and animation.
 Like many children I learned to read through Dr. Suess' iconic picture books.
 Once I started reading and writing, I also found myself illustrating my own stories.
-Some early memories with cartoons and comics include painting the yellow submarine from the Beatles animated film in art class, and turning in a comics panel based on <i>Mrs. Frisby and the Rats of NIMH</i> as a book report in elementary school<sup><a href="#fn1">1</a></sup>.
+Some early memories with cartoons and comics include painting the yellow submarine from the Beatles animated film in art class, and turning in a comics panel based on <cite>Mrs. Frisby and the Rats of NIMH</cite> as a book report in elementary school<sup><a href="#fn1">1</a></sup>.

 I had a few of the Calvin Hobbes book collections as well as scrapbooks of other favorite Sunday strips I was clipping from the newspaper myself.
 My parents bought me the [earliest Wallace and Gromit short film](https://en.wikipedia.org/wiki/A_Grand_Day_Out) on VHS, many dollar store compilations of animation from the 1930s and 40s, as well as [Bruce Blitz's 'How to Draw Cartoons'](https://www.youtube.com/watch?v=sP6AWMNuq9o) tape from 1987.
 As a youngster with a bicycle and a library card, I was hungry to get my hands on every book that was related to comics or animation.

 <a href="https://bookshop.org/a/21729/9780060976255"><img src="/img/library/mccloudcomics.jpg" alt="Understanding Comics by Scott McCloud" width="200" height="304"></a>

-I first encountered Scott McCloud's <i>Understanding Comics</i> in the library as a teenager in the early 2000s.
+I first encountered Scott McCloud's <cite>Understanding Comics</cite> in the library as a teenager in the early 2000s.
 I didn’t yet know “graphic design” was a thing, but “cartoonist” was still an aspirational career for me then.
 The book has stayed with me.
 I've had McCloud's book listed on my [Library web page](/library.html) for the last five years, but I have not actually re-read this book in nearly 25 years.
 It happens to be this month's selection for the [IndieWeb Book Club](https://indieweb.org/IndieWeb_Book_Club), [hosted by Joe "Artlung" Crawford](https://artlung.com/understandingcomics-ibc/).
 So I eagerly put a hold on the title and picked it up from the library last week.

-<i>Understanding Comics</i> begins with the concept of visual literacy, and each chapter builds upon the previous one, exploring concepts like abstraction, time, motion, artistic movements, art history, and other media&nbsp;all through comic devices: panels of sequential art and hand-lettered word balloons.
+<cite>Understanding Comics</cite> begins with the concept of visual literacy, and each chapter builds upon the previous one, exploring concepts like abstraction, time, motion, artistic movements, art history, and other media&nbsp;all through comic devices: panels of sequential art and hand-lettered word balloons.
 This book is still as timely as written in 1993.

 <figure role="group">
 <img src="/img/post-images/2025-understanding-comics-page-58.jpg" loading="lazy" alt="a comics page about visual iconography and universal communication.
 Described in more detail below." width="800" height="1210">